ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/certificates/manual/ios-keys-and-certificates/do-it-yourself-guide/setting-up-for-development/create-a-provisioning-profile.html.markdown

 ![iosa-prov-3](/img/docs/iosa-prov-3.zoom67.png)

 Once you click the submit button, you will see your Profile marked as 'Pending'.
 Just refresh the page and it should be available immediately.
-You can now click on the Download button to download your Provisioning Profile, which will be called something like
+You can now click on the Download button to download your Provisioning Profile, which will be called something like General_Dev_Profile.mobileprovision.

-    General_Dev_Profile.mobileprovision

-.

 This can now be installed into [AC Mobile Build](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/) or Phonegap Build as shown in the screenshot at the top of this page.